 As with all the usual shows there are businesses there to inspire you to travel, play and of course buy their products and this was no different.
-Everything from shoes, clubs, bags and trolleys to specific golf breaks (in Scotland and abroad) and being able to sign up as members to clubs too.
+Gadgets to help your golf swing and watches to help you measure the distance of your shot.
+Shoes, clubs, bags and trolleys to specific golf breaks (in Scotland and abroad).
+You could also sign up as members to various clubs too.

 That to me was all standard stuff and it’s easy to at this point to say that was all there was to see.
 But it wasn’t.

 As we wandered round the Scottish Golf Show we discovered there were plenty of “have a go” type activities too.
 Quite a good way to try things for free before splashing the cash.